 There is an alternative

 Cloud-based mining is a choice for those who don’t want to get their hands dirty with the technical details of BTC mining.
 Cloud mining is about renting computing power from a company and then using this power for cryptocurrency mining.
-This sphere have some mining scammers but it is a really attractive alternative to “traditional” digital mining.
+This sphere has some mining scammers but it is a really attractive alternative to “traditional” digital mining.

 If you’re interested in becoming a Bitcoin miner, you may enjoy reading about the best Bitcoin cloud mining providers and services available.
 Check with our independent, trusted сloud mining reviews and exact cloud mining comparisons.